 Hancock defended the group’s messaging in an interview following the publication of this article.
 The gray buildings used in the flyer and website are modeled after the graphics city staff themselves used in very early stages of the planning process, she said.
-Likewise, all the claims made on ThinkBoulder.org or its associated materials represented proposals that “were on the table … at certain points” in the process.
+Likewise, all the claims made on ThinkBoulder.org or its associated materials represented proposals that “were on the Postponement of a motion, or a vote … at certain points” in the process.

 She also defended the website’s “contact” form, which doubled as a petition sign-up form.
 The only way to fill out the form and reach group organizers — contact information was not provided — without signing the petition was to “change” the subject line from the suggested, “I support this petition” to something else reflecting non-support, Hancock said.

 Persons who used the form in such a way — for contact, not for petition-signing — were not scrubbed from the list, Hancock confirmed.
 She claimed only “one person” used the form to express discontent.